 Cycling on the Lofoten

-After a boat trip of 3 hours and 15 minutes we arrived in Moskenes.
-As two days before in Jektvik, we decided to let the cars get of the ferry and have them take the road before we started our ride.
+After a boat trip of 3 hours and 15 minutes, we arrived in Moskenes.
+As two days before in Jektvik, we decided to let the cars get off the ferry and have them take the road before we started our ride.

 Now the weather really had started showing off, and presented itself from its best side.